DevSadaqat/game-hub/README.md

 GameHub is a video game discovery web app that helps you find new and interesting games to play.
 With GameHub, you can search for games by platform, genre, and more.

-This is the project wI nuild build to improve my react concepts
+I build this project to learn and improve react core concepts

 Getting Started